Weathered Chimo

 By chimo on (updated on )

-Anyway, for the most part, I haven't touched this whole "*.chromic.org" environment since my last post in September.
+For the most part, I haven't touched this whole "*.chromic.org" environment since my last post in September.
 I don't think this post is indicative of a "return to a regular schedule".
-If things keep going this way, I don't think I'll have the energy/motivation to work on it much.

-So what am I doing here rambling about some random nonsense then?
+So what am I doing here then?
 I found a draft post I'd started almost a year ago, around the time I was messing with weather data and wrote the Weathered Radio post.
 I figured I'd get it done and, who knows, maybe I'm wrong and I'll start posting more.
 So let's cut the crap and get to it, shall we?

 This post is very specific to the Environment and Climate Change Canada (ECCC)'s data, so might not be very interesting or relevant to many people, but as always, these posts are mostly about reminding me how my own stuff works.